← Back to Blog

 The 3-phase community playbook:

 • Phase 1 (Weeks 1-4): Help people.
 Answer questions in your niche subreddits.
 Build karma and reputation.
+A social listening tool can surface these conversations across Reddit, LinkedIn, and 7 other platforms in real time — so you're always first to respond.

 • Phase 2 (Weeks 5-8): Share your builder story.
 "I built X to solve Y" resonates with indie communities.